 Our asset acquisition strategy will focus on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
-We expect to allocate a majority of our equity capital over time, on an unleveraged basis, to the acquisition of Excess MSRs, including through our acquisition, upon completion of this offering and the concurrent private placement, of an 85% participation interest in a portfolio of Excess MSRs related to a pool of mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
-These mortgages have been pooled into Ginnie Mae-guaranteed Agency RMBS.
+We expect to allocate a majority of our equity capital over time, on an unleveraged basis, to the acquisition of Excess MSRs, including through our acquisition, upon completion of this offering and the concurrent private placement, of an 85% participation interest in a portfolio of Excess MSRs related to a pool of mortgage loans originated by Freedom Mortgage after January 1, 2011 and pooled into Ginnie Mae-guaranteed Agency RMBS.
 We expect the initial pool to have an aggregate outstanding UPB of approximately \$7.8 billion as of the closing of this offering.
-In addition to our Excess MSR strategy, we intend to acquire Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
-While we intend to invest in both Agency RMBS backed by FRMs and hybrid-ARMs, upon deployment of the net proceeds of this offering and the concurrent private placement, we expect to be invested primarily in, and a substantial portion of our total assets to consist of, Agency RMBS backed by whole pools of 30-year, 20-year and 15-year FRMs that offer favorable prepayment and duration characteristics.
-As the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
+We also intend to acquire Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy and, as the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
 In addition, we may also invest opportunistically from time to time in other residential mortgage assets.

 Freedom Mortgage, an affiliate of our Manager, is a privately held independent mortgage company founded in 1990 that originates and services mortgage loans nationwide.
 Freedom Mortgage is licensed to originate and service mortgage loans in all 50 states and the District of Columbia and has been a Fannie Mae-approved seller/servicer since April 1993 and a Ginnie Mae-approved issuer since September 1999.
 Freedom Mortgage was ranked the third largest single-family Ginnie Mae RMBS issuer for each of January 2013, February 2013 and March 2013 and ranked in the top 12 in this category for every month since January 2012.
-For the year ended December 31, 2012 and for the three month-period ended on March 31, 2013, Freedom Mortgage originated over

-\$13 billion and \$5 billion, respectively, of mortgage loans predominantly underwritten to Agency underwriting guidelines.
+For the year ended December 31, 2012 and for the three month-period ended on March 31, 2013, Freedom Mortgage originated over \$13 billion and \$5 billion, respectively, of mortgage loans predominantly underwritten to Agency underwriting guidelines.
 Freedom Mortgage typically retains the MSRs on the mortgage loans it originates and is the primary servicer of mortgage loans with an outstanding UPB of approximately \$23.1 billion as of March 31, 2013.